solids4foam/solids4foam/applications/utilities/README.md

     By default, boundary points are slide along the patch.
 Patches which should not move can be defined via the fixedPatches entry.

-    Points on feature edges are not moved, where feature edges are defined by the minimum cosine angle (`minCos`).
+    In OpenFOAM.com, points on feature edges are not moved, where feature edges are defined by the minimum cosine angle (minCos).
+This feature is not currently implemented with OpenFOAM.org and foam-extend.

     The inputs are defined in `$FOAM_CASE/system/perturbMeshPointsDict`, and consist of a seed (for the random number generator) and a scaling factor to scale the perturbations relative to the local minimum edge length.
 The scaling factor is a vector to allow different scalings in different directions; for example, for 2-D, the Z component should be set to 0.0.